Hour two, Sean Hannity Show, toll free on numbers 800-941-SEAN.

 Of course.

-Vladimir Putin, if threatened, if he feels like his regime is at risk, whether that's from inside or outside, uh, will use the tools of weapons of mass destruction he feels like he needs to do to protect himself.
+Vladimir Putin, if threatened, if he feels like his regime is at risk, whether that's from inside or outside, will use the tools of weapons of mass destruction he feels like he needs to do to protect himself.

-I I don't think the probability of this is particularly high at this point.
+I don't think the probability of this is particularly high at this point.

-And if he feels like his regime is about to fall, I am very confident that he will use the tools he feels like he needs to use to defend his continued stay in power, whether that be chemical Weapon systems or even greater terror on civilian populations, or I pray it doesn't come to be nuclear weapons themselves.
+And if he feels like his regime is about to fall, I am very confident that he will use the tools he feels like he needs to use to defend his continued stay in power, whether that be chemical weapon systems or even greater terror on civilian populations, or I pray it doesn't come to be nuclear weapons themselves.

 All right, quick break.

-Um that makes no sense to me because I believe if if the world is able to stop Vladimir Putin and his territorial ambitions in Ukraine, the world is going to be better off in the end, and I don't think most people have the sense of urgency that's needed for a conflict like this with an insurgency resolved army of Zelensky to win.
+That makes no sense to me because I believe if the world is able to stop Vladimir Putin and his territorial ambitions in Ukraine, the world is going to be better off in the end.

 I mean, they need the equipment, and if they don't get it, they can't win.

-Truth is we could have been providing these tools to them for many, many months.
+Truth is, we could have been providing these tools to them for many, many months.

-Uh, frankly, I've watched the Biden administration behave in a way that was reactive, right?
+Frankly, I've watched the Biden administration behave in a way that was reactive, right?

-Uh we should have done an awful lot more to provide the Ukrainians with the tools that they needed early on.
+We should have done an awful lot more to provide the Ukrainians with the tools that they needed early on.

 I can't figure out why.